HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

     std::cout << y << '\n'; // 42
 }
 ```
-...since the returned reference ends up referencing `y` in `main` directly, not the parameter `x`.
+...since the returned reference ends up referencing the `y` in `main` directly, not the parameter `x`.
 (As was explained before, references never refer to other references, trying to do so makes them refer to the target object of that reference.)

+## Constant references

+If you [remember](./16_references_part_1.md#const-references), references can be const.
+Const references can